PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 ## Transport Security
-Recomendations for preventing denial of service (DoS) attacks, or restricting transmitted messages are inherited from MLS.
-Furthermore, message integrity and confedentiality is, as for MLS, protected.
+Recommendations for preventing denial of service (DoS) attacks, or restricting transmitted messages are inherited from MLS.
+Furthermore, message integrity and confidentiality is, as for MLS, protected.

-An adversary that can observ network traffic will be able to disern group membership.
-The MLS packets for the extension are designed to be indestinguishable form regular MLS packets for anyone but the paired devices.
-As such a network oberserver will not be able to determined paried devices on packet infromation, however, since paried devices communicate using a seperate channel a network observer might be able to disern general communication from pairing by observing timing and frequency.
-To prevent the seperated communication form leaking informating directly, this channel MUST be encrypted.
+An adversary that can observe network traffic will be able to discern group membership.
+The MLS packets for the extension are designed to be indistinguishable form regular MLS packets for anyone but the paired devices.
+As such, a network observer should not be able to determine which devices are paired based solely on packet analysis, however, since paired devices communicate using a separate channel a network observer might be able to discern general communication from pairing by observing timing and frequency.
+To prevent the separated communication form leaking information directly, this channel MUST be encrypted.
 We RECOMMEND using a TLS connection as a minimum.

 ## Security of Shared Randomness
-If the shared randomness between paired devices is leaked then any entity in the position of this information will be able to generate the group session key when either of the devices update on behalf of the other.
-As such shared random information MUST be stroed, securely and encrypted on all applicable end devices when not in use.
-Furthermore, we strongly RECOMMEND that the randomseeds are loaded through offline hardware loading.
-If this is not possible a secure, and encrypted channel MUST by utelized to negotiate, or distribute the randomness.
+If the shared randomness between paired devices is leaked then any entity in possession of this information will be able to generate the group session key when either of the devices update on behalf of the other.
+As such, the shared randomness MUST be stored, securely and encrypted on all applicable end devices when not in use.
+Furthermore, we strongly RECOMMEND that the random seeds are loaded offline through hardware.
+If this is not possible a secure, and encrypted channel MUST by utilized to negotiate, or distribute the randomness.

 ## Post Compromise Security and Forward Secrecy
 The main goal of the extension is to reduce epoch sizes when a group member is unable to update.
-A full secuity analysis pertaining PCS and FS can be found in [FHX23].
-If the extension is not utelized or if paired devices are simulatniously unable to update, FS and PCS secuirty is reduced to that of the original MLS.
+A full security analysis pertaining PCS and FS can be found in [FHX23].
+If the extension is not utilized or if paired devices are simultaneously unable to update, FS and PCS security is reduced to that of the original underlying MLS protocol.

 ## Discontinuation of Pairings
 **[Todo] currently opperating under a single paired device.
 If multiple all need to be removed and then readded later.**
-To prevent paried devices to continue, either malicously or unwittingly, to continue updating on each others behalf after the extension is terminated the device initiating termination will need a new set of signing keys.
+To prevent paired devices to continue, either maliciously or unwittingly, to continue updating on each others behalf after the extension is terminated the device initiating termination will need a new set of signing keys.
 Furthermore, randomness shared between the devices needs to be discontinued and the updating device needs to be informed that specifically that the extension is discontinued.

-The former of the two requiremenets is acheived by necessetating that a user that wishes to terminate the paired MLS extension MUST first self remove from the MLS group before being added into the group anew with new long term keying material.
-Before the initating device can inistgate a self remove a termination message MUST be delivered, and accepted, by the paired device.
+The former of the two requirements is achieved by requiring a user that wishes to terminate the paired MLS extension MUST first self-remove from the MLS group before being re-added into the group with new long term keying material.
+Before the initiating device can instigate a self remove a termination message MUST be delivered, and accepted, by the paired device.

 ## Impersonation
 In standard mode distinct signing keys are used by the main device and its paired device when issuing an update.
-Impesonation of other MLS group members is therefore not feasible given that the signature keys are known and properly stored.
-We require that all public signature keys MUST be appropriatley stored and verified, furthermore, metadata conserning whether a key is a main or paired key must be included. **[Todo] Could we have that paired devices use their own key to sign?**
+Impersonation of other MLS group members is therefore not feasible given that the signature keys are known and properly stored.
+We require that all public signature keys MUST be appropriately stored and verified, furthermore, metadata concerning whether a key is a main or paired key must be included. **[Todo] Could we have that paired devices use their own key to sign?**

-In hidden mode only a single MLS key is used.
-This will allow all users that have access to the private signing key to impersonate the original over.
-To prevent impersonation of higherups which is difficult to remove.
-Therefore, only MLS leaf nodes my use the paired MLS extension in hidden mode.
-If a MLS user presents suspicious behaviour the group member MUST be removed imediatly.
+In hidden mode, a single signing key is used by all paired devices.
+This will allow all entities that have access to the private signing key to impersonate the original owner.
+To prevent impersonation of intermediate nodes along the path to the root (and thereby other non-paired group members), only MLS Leaf Nodes may use the Paired MLS extension in hidden mode.
+If a MLS user presents suspicious behavior the group member MUST be removed immediately.

 ## Visability of paired devices to Delivery Service
-The traceability of the paired device and the passive device by the rest of the group is possible.
+The traceability of the paired active device and the passive device by the rest of the group is possible.
 Standard mode is distinguished by the use of distinct signature keys by paired devices to issue signed updates to the group.
-This implies that the anchor leaf node holds a signature key for each of the devices sharing it.
+This implies that the anchoring node holds a signature key for each of the devices sharing it.

-Without the ability to interrogate the delivery service for anonymous pairings, compromised or malicious paired devices may eavesdrop undetected.
+Without the ability to interrogate the delivery service for anonymous hidden pairings, compromised or malicious paired devices may eavesdrop undetected in hidden mode.
 If a group key is leaked somehow, PCS can be achieved through an update by either of the paired devices.
 However, if the shared randomness is compromised on one device, then both devices are irrevocably compromised as the attacker could generate new secrets used to generate group keys.